Everyone

 Industry training covers the traditional trades and apprenticeships, and occupations across a range of sectors.
 These include the primary industries, manufacturing, infrastructure, construction, services, retail, government, and community services.

-Industry Training Organisations (ITOs) are established by each industry to set national skill standards, lead the development of qualifications, and play a central role in industry-related vocational education and training.
+Industry training organisations (ITOs) are established by each industry to set national skill standards, lead the development of qualifications, and play a central role in industry-related vocational education and training.

 ITOs arrange workplace training within their different sectors and work with tertiary education providers to develop and deliver the skills that benefit trainees, employers and the New Zealand economy.
 They are also responsible for: